 - Payment terms and alternative solutions include proforma invoices, deposits, partial payments, and payments on account.

-- Dropshipping, partial fulfillment and back-to-back orders are our available delivery options.
+- Dropshipping, partial fulfillment, and back-to-back orders are our available delivery options.

 - Self-service order management and online ordering.